Use Online Resources

 Yes.
 Once you have accepted the position, you should stay with your decision.
 See the ramifications for reneging below.

 Consider work/life balance, benefits, opportunity for growth, etc. and compare them to your goals.
 Be transparent with the employers and ask for more time to make your decision if needed.
-You can learn more about effectively negotiating multiple offers here.
+Learn more about effectively negotiating multiple offers.

 The amount of time will vary with each employer.
 Sometimes you may find yourself in a situation where you will want to ask for an extension.
-Read here for advice on how to delay an internship offer deadline
+Read advice on how to delay an internship offer deadline.

 Communicate and be transparent with both employers.
 Let the offering organization know that you are still finishing up the recruiting process and that you have more interviews.
 Give them a general time for when you would like to make your decision (2-3 weeks is appropriate).